-The Consultation Liaison Service provides psychiatric services to inpatient areas for patients who have acute medical problems co-occurring with diverse psychological problems which include conditions such as depression, anxiety, demoralization, substance use problems, etc. In conjunction with the Psychiatric Consultation/Liaison Service at LPPI, fellows are offered this behavioral medicine rotation at Moffitt-Long Hospital.
+The Consultation Liaison Service provides psychiatric services to inpatient areas for patients who have acute medical problems co-occurring with diverse psychological problems which include conditions such as depression, anxiety, demoralization, substance use problems, etc. In conjunction with the Psychiatric Consultation/Liaison Service, fellows are offered this behavioral medicine rotation at Moffitt-Long Hospital and Benioff Children's Hospital Mission Bay.